facebook/flow/website/en/docs/react/hoc.md

 ### Injecting Props <a class="toc" id="toc-injecting-props" href="#toc-injecting-props"></a>

 A common use case for higher-order components is to inject a prop.
-The HOC automatically sets a prop and returns a component which no long requires that prop.
+The HOC automatically sets a prop and returns a component which no longer requires that prop.
 For example, consider a navigation prop, or in the case of [`react-redux` a `store` prop][].
 How would one type this?